Verified

 In the canonical texts, it is repeatedly described by the formula: “Cutting off hair and beard, donning ochre robes, and going forth from the home life into homelessness.”
 Mechanically, within the Vinaya, Pabbajjā constitutes the “lower ordination,” making a layperson a Novice Monk (Sāmaṇera) or Novice Nun (Sāmaṇerī).
 The candidate formally requests admission from a preceptor (upajjhāya), takes the Three Refuges (Tisarana), and undertakes the Ten Precepts.

 It is distinct from Upasampadā (higher ordination), which makes one a fully-fledged Bhikkhu or Bhikkhunī subject to the complete Pātimokkha rules.
-To take Pabbajjā, a candidate must generally be at least 15 years old, free from certain diseases, and have parental consent.
+To take Pabbajjā, a candidate must generally be at least 15 years old or be able to scare away crows, free from certain diseases, and have parental consent.

 Textual References